gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 The function begins by using a [`context.WithTimeout`](https://golang.org/pkg/context/#WithTimeout).
 This ensures that if the external service does not respond in a timely manner the context will be cancelled and a error returned.
 If this timeout wasn’t set, the external call may never end, and the pipeline never terminates.

 Since the pipeline could be running across 100s of machines, it could generate significant load on a remote service.
 It is wise to implement appropriate [backoff and retry logic](https://cloud.google.com/storage/docs/exponential-backoff).
-In some cases even rate limiting your pipeline’s execution, or tagging your pipeline’s traffic at a [lower QoS](https://www.usenix.org/conference/srecon17asia/program/presentation/sheerin) so it can be easily shed.
+In some cases even [rate limiting](https://cloud.google.com/service-infrastructure/docs/rate-limiting) your pipeline’s execution, or tagging your pipeline’s traffic at a [lower QoS](https://www.usenix.org/conference/srecon17asia/program/presentation/sheerin) so it can be easily shed.

 The external service, may also return permanent errors.
 Thus a more robust error handling pattern is needed.

 ## Error handling and dead letters.

-When Beam processes a PCollection, is bundles up multiple elements and processes one bundle at a time.
+When Beam processes a PCollection, it bundles up multiple elements and processes one bundle at a time.
 If the PTransform return an error, panics, or otherwise fails (such as running out of memory), the full bundle is retried.
-With Dataflow, Bundles are [retried up to four times](https://cloud.google.com/dataflow/docs/resources/faq#how-are-java-exceptions-handled-in-cloud-dataflow), after which the entire pipeline is aborted.
+With Dataflow, bundles are [retried up to four times](https://cloud.google.com/dataflow/docs/resources/faq#how-are-java-exceptions-handled-in-cloud-dataflow), after which the entire pipeline is aborted.
 This can be inconvenient, so where appropriate instead of returning an error we we use a [dead letter queue](https://en.wikipedia.org/wiki/Dead_letter_queue).
 This is a new PCollection that collects processing errors.
 These errors can then be persisted at the end of the pipeline, manually inspected, and processed again later.

 ```go
 return beam.ParDo2(s, &extractHistogramFn{